Lowkeychat/Lowkey-Chat-RN-SDK-Demo/README.md

     npm run ios
    ```

-Or run `start` script open the app in a [Expo development build](https://docs.expo.dev/develop/development-builds/introduction/)
+Or run `start` script to open the app in a [Expo development build](https://docs.expo.dev/develop/development-builds/introduction/)